micro-community/development/roadmap/product.md

 ### Q4 delivery

+Delivery by end of year 2020 (Launch end of January 2021)

 - Marketplace
   * Ability to buy and sell services
   * Transactional percentage per request
   * Percentage pay per service
+  * Ability to run external "Resources"

+## 2021

+As delivery of the platform is executed on in 2020 we continue cyclically through delivery of platform, services, products and the marketplace.
+In 2021 we launch the marketplace with the ability to buy/sell services.
+The 2021 technical and product roadmap will be defined near end of 2020.